 - 1. The Sous-chef, or under chef: is the principal assistant of the chef de cuisine.
-If the chef de cuisine is considered the commander, the Sous-chef is the executive officer, or second in command. - 2.
-In large establishments, Sous-chefs have no sectional or partial responsibility, but aid the chef in general administration, in supervising the work of preparing food, and in overseeing its service.
-Where a very large kitchen preparing food and overseeing its service.
-Where a very large kitchen operation is involved, there may be more than one Sous-chef. - 3.
-The position of Sous-chef is, of course, regarded as an intermediate step between control of a partie and complete control of a kitchen. - 4.
-In smaller organizations, one of the principal chefs de parties such as the chef saucier (sauce cook) or chef-grade -manager (larder cook) may act as Sous-chef.
+If the chef de cuisine is considered the commander, the Souschef is the executive officer, or second in command. - 2.
+In large establishments, Sous-chefs have no sectional or partie responsibility, but aid the chef in general administration, in

+- 3. The position of Sous-chef is , of course, regarded as an intermediate step between control of a partie and complete control of a kitchen. - 4.
+In smaller organizations, one of the principal chefs de partie such as the chef saucier (sauce cook) or chef grade -manager (larder cook) may act as Sous-chef.
 The Sous-chef in an establishment that has only one will stand in for the chef de cuisine when the latter is off- duty and, more importantly, will tend to act as the direct supervisor of practical kitchen activities when the chef is engaged in office work, for example, menu planning, record checking, or similar administrative duties. - 5.
 The Sous chef usually has the authority to make staff changes during the working day to relieve work pressure. - 6.
-To assist the executive chef in the utilization of staff.

-- 7. To assist the executive chef to formulate a preventive maintenance schedule.
+To assist to the executive chef in utilization of staff. - 7.
+To assist the executive chef to formulate preventive maintenance schedule.
 To assists the executive chef in formulating the training programs. - 8.
-To assists in all the other functions of executive chef
+To assists in all the others functions of executive chef

-6.4.3 Chef De Parties:
+6.4.3 CHEF DE PARTIES